 Senior Lecturer - BA (Hons) Costume Design and Practice

 Realising the importance of public relations and presentation skills for brands, Sabine additionally began to work in public relations and consulting for companies like Dior and German label JOOP!.
-Her holistic point of view influences her teaching intensely as she evaluates design concepts always from different angles.
+Her holistic viewpoint influences her teaching intensely as she evaluates design concepts always from different angles.